lennijusten/NA-ski-forecasting/README.md

 Calculating wetbulb temperature with `metpy.calc.wet_bulb_temperature` is an extremly long and expensive computation that is not well suited to run over large ensemble members ([see the docs](https://unidata.github.io/MetPy/latest/api/generated/metpy.calc.wet_bulb_temperature.html)).

-Instead we present a method to calculate wetbulb for an evenely spaced reference grid over the entire range of values for pressure, temperature, and dewpoint respectively.
+Instead we present a method to calculate wetbulb from an evenely spaced reference grid over the entire range of values for pressure, temperature, and dewpoint respectively.
 The script `wetbulb_generate_reference_grid.py` allows you to specify the range of parameters and the resolution at which to compute the reference grid.

 For example, the file `wetbulb_metpy_lowres_200_1.0_grid.pkl` contains the reference grid calculated from the following parameters:
 ```